SRJPE/jpe-yuba-adult-edi/data-raw/metadata/methods.md

 The 2016 and 2017 annual time series were deemed inappropriate for count correction and run separation analyses due to long periods of VAKI Riverwatcher™ system outages that resulted in incomplete datasets for both years.
 No estimates (run-differentiated or overall) are possible for these years.
 The total number of Chinook salmon for these years represent raw counts as affected by VAKI Riverwatcher™ system outages, and do not represent estimated annual abundances.

 Additionally, run-type differentiation was not possible for biological year 2019 due to an extended closure (February 13, 2019 through September 10, 2019) of the DPD North Ladder, which fundamentally altered the temporal patterns of passage at DPD on which the run differentiation analysis is based.
 As a result, the only possible annual abundance estimate for the 2019 annual time series is Total Chinook Salmon.
+Further analyses that took place due to the 2019 closure are further detailed in the appendix attached to the package [insert title].

-*Works cited*
+*Resources*

 Poxon, B. and Bratovich, P. 2020.
 Lower Yuba River Vaki Riverwatcher Chinook Salmon Passage and Run Differentiation Analyses.
 Prepared by HDR for Yuba Water Agency.